anubhavlohani/anubhavlohani/README.md

 - 👋 Hi, I’m @anubhavlohani
-- 👀 I’m interested in web development and machine learning.
+- 👀 I’m interested in machine learning.
-- 🌱 I’m currently learning Java and web development.
+- 🌱 I’m currently learning machine learning and web development.
 - 💞️ I’m looking to collaborate on anything really.
-- 📫 How to reach me ...
+- 📫 How to reach me on Twitter @anubhavlohani

 <!---
 anubhavlohani/anubhavlohani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.